 Let be a subterminal object of a topos , as above.
 Then the left exact left adjoint

 is canonically identified with the comonadic gluing construction .
 In particular, can be recovered from , , and the functor .

 For a proof, see A4.5.6 in the Elephant.

 Once again, the import of this theorem may be turned around.
 If is any left exact functor, then the projection

 is easily identified with a logical functor where is the subterminal object .
 This realizes as an open subtopos of .
 On the other hand, for the same subterminal object , the corresponding classifying map

 induces a Lawvere-Tierney topology given by

-Examples of the gluing construction abound.
+Of course, more interesting examples of the gluing construction abound as well.
 Here are a few:

 Let be an (elementary, not necessarily Grothendieck) topos, and let represent the terminal object – this of course is left exact.
 The gluing construction is called the scone (Sierpinski cone), or the Freyd cover, of .

 If is a Grothendieck topos and is the (essentially unique) left exact left adjoint, then we have a gluing construction .
 This gluing may be regarded as the result of attaching a generic open point to .